Let’s be honest: the fastest way to kill your outreach is to look spammy.

 - Short, clear, honest, targeted.

-- Two bumps max, spaced out.
+- Two follow-ups max, spaced out.

-- Clean links, no gates on first touch.
+- Clean links.
+No gates on first touch.

 FAQ